 - Dissolve yeast in a small bowl in 1/2 cup warm water.
 Stir and set aside until it foams, about 5-10 minutes.

 - Take bowl from mixer and cover with a damp towel.
-Let rise at room temperature for about an hour, until doubled in volume.
+Let rise at room temperature for about an hour or longer, until doubled in volume.

 - Punch down the dough and knead a few times on a floured surface.
 Cut into 4 equal pieces and roll into long thin loaves.
 Use a rolling, squeezing, pulling technique.

-- Transfer 2 loaves onto each of 2 lightly oiled baking sheets and let rise again until nearly doubled.
+- Transfer 2 loaves onto each of 2 baking sheets with parchment paper or lightly oiled and let rise again until nearly doubled.
+About 45 to 60 minutes.

 - Preheat oven to 450 degrees and ensure racks are on the lowest and middle location.
 Place a metal pie plate on the oven bottom under the lowest rack and add water.

 - Beat egg and add cold water.
-Brush over leaves.
+Brush over loaves.
 Using a very sharp knife, slice diagonal slits in the tops of loaves.

 - Bake for 15 minutes, then switch pans to opposite racks and reduce heat to 400.
 Bake another 5-10 minutes until loaves are golden brown.